Q: Who was this event for?

 Q: What about participants that didn't have a computer or reliable internet?

-We offered participants equipment if they didn't have reliable internet access or technologies necessary to participateing in this event.
+We offered participants equipment if they didn't have reliable internet access or technologies necessary to participating in this event.

 Q: What will you do with the Community Action Plan?

-One of the main outcomes of the event will be a Community Action Plan authored by the jurors.
-We will share the plan with local partners, government agencies, and use the Plan within our own program to help inform what we can do to change how we help your community to better serve you.
-We also want you to use this as a platform to help you connect with your local leaders and train you on how to advocate for your communities on how they can help you better.
+One of the main outcomes of the event was a Community Action Plan authored by the jurors.
+We are sharing the plan with local partners, government agencies, and we also are using the plan within our own program to help inform what we can do to change how we help your community to better serve you.

 Q: Who designed and facilitated this event?